misalcedo/tortuga/README.md

 # Examples
 More concrete examples are pending finalizing the grammar.
 However, some basic examples can be found in the [/examples](https://github.com/misalcedo/tortuga/tree/main/examples) directory.

+# Versioning
+Tortuga adheres to [Semantic Versioning](https://semver.org/).
+You can use `tortuga version` or `tortuga -V` to determine the version of a Tortuga installation.